TheDeanLab/navigate/docs/source/implementations.rst

 Microscope Implementations
 ==========================

-Below are functioning implementations of the ASLM software.

 Multiscale Microscope
 ------------------------
 - Laser source - Omicron LightHUB Ultra.
 Requires ACC operating mode with analog modulation enabled for 488 nm and 642 nm lasers.
 561, which operates separately, requires the mixed modulation mode (Obis).